A Newtonian approach to the study of irreversibility in many-body systems: Introduction

 After Boltzmann, many approaches were proposed to solve this conundrum, however, the majority of them relied on the {\it ad hoc} assumption of low entropy initial state \cite{penrose2,wald,cohen}.
 It has also been argued that the laws of physics must be modified to account for irreversibility \cite{ghi}, that entropy increasing and decreasing transformations may occur, but only those of the first case can be experimentally recorded \cite{maccone}.
 Other works suggest that the irreversible character of thermodynamic systems has a quantum mechanical origin \cite{pintos,rigol,linden,iyoda}, that it is related to the symmetry group of the Hamiltonian of the individual constituents \cite{bordel}, and that the thermodynamic and cosmological arrow of time are somehow connected \cite{layzer,gold}.
 Nevertheless, none of these results can be considered as a fully satisfactory resolution to the intriguing paradox.
 For a general review of the arrow of time problem, see Ref. \cite{halli}.

-In this work, we present a novel possible solution to Loschmidt's paradox by using only Newtonian arguments.
-It is shown that, despite the time reversibility of Newton's laws of motion, when we apply such theory to observe the dynamics of the center of mass of a many-body system, irreversible transformations take place due to constraints imposed by interactions between the system and the surroundings.
-We also use this approach to describe the dynamics of a diffusing gas in a steady regime and another reaching equilibrium.
+In this work, we study the Loschmidt's paradox by using a Newtonian approach, and the reasonable hypothesis that the pressure exerted on a fluid by the container's walls is a result of the reaction of the walls to the collisional forces applied by the constituents of the fluid.
+It is shown that, despite the time reversibility of Newton's laws of motion, when we apply such approach to observe the dynamics of the center of mass (CM) of a many-body system, irreversible transformations take place due to constraints imposed by interactions between the system and the surroundings.
+We also use this perspective to describe the dynamics of a diffusing gas in a steady regime and another reaching equilibrium.
 The results derived here have no restrictions with respect to the type or interactions between the constituents of the system, and how far the system is from equilibrium.
 The broad generality of the results presented here suggests that they may represent an alternative form of addressing the dynamics of a great variety of nonequilibrium thermodynamic systems.